cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reasons:

-* Kubernetes blocks the resources on the node and does not allow to schedule more applications that is possible.
+* Kubernetes blocks the resources on the node and does not allow to schedule more applications that are possible.
 Overcommitting slows down the deployment.

 See all: